 Other birth injuries are more severe and can cause debilitating symptoms that may last a lifetime.
 Cerebral palsy is an example of a birth injury that often causes lifelong symptoms.

 Virtually all birth injuries have treatment and rehabilitation options.
 With continuing care, many children with birth injuries can go on to live healthy and productive lives.

 Unfortunately, many birth injuries caused by medical negligence could have been prevented.
 For instance, a negligent medical professional may not have monitored your child’s oxygen levels during delivery, causing a birth injury that could have been prevented.
 A doctor who uses forceps or vacuum extraction during delivery may also inadvertently cause a physical injury to the child.

 What is an Intellectual Disability?

-According to the U.S. National Institutes of Health (NIH) about 10 percent of all children have some sort of learning disability, but only about 3 percent have some form of an intellectual disability.
+Intellectual disability is considered a separate and more severe condition than a developmental delay.
+Some developmental delays are due to learning disability.
+According to the U.S. National Institutes of Health, about 10% of all children have some form of learning disability.
+However, only about 1% to 3% have an intellectual disability.

 Causes of Intellectual Disabilities

 Intellectual disabilities have a variety of different causes.
 They can be caused by genetic factors, such as chromosomal abnormalities.
 They can also be caused by exposure to toxins, such as illicit drugs like amphetamines.